bradygaster/dotnet-cloud-native-build-2023/docs/azd-installation-writeup.md

 1. `azd deploy postgres` - This actually fails as there's nothing to deploy.
 1. Checked the logs for `postgres` once it came up.
 1. Turn off all `MapOrdersApi`and `AddDatabase` so the `orders` app is bare bones.
+1. Found a connection string in `appsettings.json` that was probably messing me up, deleted that after deploying step-by-step and it seems to work.
+1. Turned `AddDatabase` back on and deployed, the site works.
+1. Turned `MapOrdersApi` back on and deployed.
+The site works, and I now see all the API methods.
+1. Turned observability back on and deployed.
+If the `orders` app continues to work, it demonstrates that the other apps will continue to function in the abscence of Prometheus and Zipkin.
+1. The `orders` API is working, still.
+1. `azd deploy products` to deploy the back-end products gRPC service.
+I get a "Degraded" state on the revision following deployment.
+Will need to investigate what's happening here.
+1. After debugging with the team members and reviewing `appsettings.json` code and IAC code, I realized there were port conflicts in the locally-running and deployed code so I resolved those and got `products` successfully deploying.

 ## Things I wish the ACA tools in VS Code would do